xarray-contrib/xarray-simlab/doc/develop.rst

 ~~~~~~~~~~~~~~~~~~~

 To check about any potential error or bad style in your code, you might want
-using a source chode checker like flake8_.
+using a source code checker like flake8_.
 You can install it in your
 development environment::

   $ conda install flake8 -c conda-forge